I received a request to meet with someone from the Community of Care. What does this mean?

 - Describe the circumstances which led to the Medical Leave of Absence from LMU;

-- Discuss how the issues have been addressed and resolved those issues that led to Medical Leave of Absence;
+- Discuss how the issues have been addressed that led to Medical Leave of Absence;

 - Describe why you feel that you are ready to return to LMU;

-- Describe what steps you will take to assist you in your transition back to the University and the pressures of academic work, on/off-campus living, social life, work, athletic and/or organization commitments, etc., including any addition support you may need (e.g. individual counseling, AA or NA meetings, Disability Support).
+- Describe what steps you will take to assist you in your transition back to the University and what support you will need.

 - Fill out the Return from LOA form available on the Registrar’s website.

-- Meet all financial aid deadlines for the academic year of expected return and clear any holds.
+- Meet all financial aid deadlines for the academic year.

-- Check PROWL for any additional holds that need to be addressed.
+- Check PROWL for any additional holds that need to be addressed - clear these holds.

-- Complete the Release of Information (ROI) form attached that allows the mutual sharing of information regarding treatment between the University and the treating professionals.
+- Complete the SADO Consent to Release Form attached that allows the mutual sharing of information regarding treatment between the University and the treating professionals.

-- Provide a letter from your Healthcare Provider on professional letterhead addressed to the LMU Dean of Students.
+- Provide a Return from MLOA Form on professional letterhead addressed to the LMU Dean of Students.
 Your Healthcare Provider must respond to the following questions in their letter: